 - Saturday, 5th September 2015 10:00am – 12:00pm A writer is someone in love with language: words that can unsettle us or move us to tears; that can amuse, enchant, enrage, and nudge us into new ways of looking at the world.
 But whatever effects you’re aiming for, you should try to use language that’s intelligent …Read More »

 - Monday, 14th September 2015 4:00pm – 5:30pm A creative writer is someone who loves words and who, by using his or her imagination, tries to think beyond the obvious and predictable.
 This workshop will encourage you to use your creativity by practising short exercises, both oral and written: for example, imagining yourself as a colour …Read More »

-- The 2015 Trudy Graham-Julie Lewis Literary Award for Prose (Fiction or Non-Fiction) has commenced The competition has an open theme and entrants may submit prose up to a maximum of 2000 words.
+- The 2015 Trudy Graham-Julie Lewis Literary Award for Prose (Fiction or Non-Fiction) is closed.
+The competition has an open theme and entrants may submit prose up to a maximum of 2000 words.
 Entries must also be unpublished and not have received any previous awards or recognition in any other competition.
 The competition also caters for ...
 Read more...Read More »

 - The Peter Cowan Writers Centre (PCWC) is pleased to announce the launch of a new, one-off multi genre competition (poetry and prose), centred on the Australian landscape, to celebrate PCWC’s 20th Anniversary.
 Prizes and Awards: First Prize $150 Second Prize $100 Third Prize $75 Rhyming Poetry Award $100 Novice Award $100 Youth Award $50 Four ...
 Read more...Read More »